 - Establish performance metrics for each improvement category.

 - Initiate improvement projects and action plans to help you achieve your improvement goals.

 - Implement the improvement projects and action plans and apply ongoing measurement.

 - Change the routes as needed throughout your journey keeping the final destination in mind.

-The following is an example of an improvement roadmap that was created to improve throughput and efficiency in a workplace.
+The following is an illustrative example of an improvement roadmap designed to enhance workplace throughput and efficiency.

-Another shorter time frame improvement roadmap has been created for the non-operational functions (human resources and customer services).
+Another shorter time frame improvement roadmap has been specifically designed for the non-operational functions (human resources and customer service).